-Information on the public register may be available online through the Council website http://www.lichfielddc.gov.uk/a_to_z/service/174/contaminated_land
+Information on the public register may be available online through the Council website: www.lichfield.gov.uk

 9. REMEDIATION

 9.1 Outline

 Once land has been determined as contaminated land, the Council must consider how it should be remediated and, where appropriate, it must issue a remediation notice to require such remediation.